Their Last Season

 Something bad had definitely happened.

-"Bachcha, what happened?"
-He asked, dreading the answer.
+"Bachcha, what happened?" he asked, dreading the answer.

 Usama didn't speak.